-File types are specified as basetype+modifiers, or through the use of file type keywords.
-File type modifiers can be combined; for instance, to change the file type of your Perl script myscript.pl to executable text with RCS keyword expansion, use p4 edit -t text+kx myscript.pl.
-You can determine the type of an existing file by using p4 opened or p4 files on the file.
 A file's type determines whether full file or delta storage is used on the Perforce server.
 By default, binary files are stored in full on the server.
 For text files, only the changes (the "deltas") associated with each revision are stored: this is called delta storage.
 Perforce uses RCS format to store deltas.
-When delta storage is used, you can perform merges and lineby-line file comparisons between file revisions.
+When delta storage is used, you can perform merges and line-by-line file comparisons between file revisions.
 Files that are stored in their full form cannot be merged or compared.

 Some file types are automatically compressed to gzip format when stored in the depot.
-The compression, and occurs during the submission process, and decompression happens while syncing.
+The compression occurs when you submit the file, and decompression happens when you sync (copy the file from the server to the workspace).
 The client workspace always contains the file as it was submitted to the depot.